whider/edx-documentation/en_us/shared/students/SFD_teams.rst

 .. image:: ../../shared/students/Images/Teams_CreateNewTeamLink.png
   :width: 500
-  :alt: The "createa a new team in this topic" link at the bottom of the page
+  :alt: The "create a new team in this topic" link at the bottom of the page
       showing all teams in a topic.

 4. On the **Create New Team** page, add a name and description for the team.